Brendon45/3D_Shooter_Page/README.md

-# The 3D_Shooter 🎮
+# The 3D_Shooter Project 🎮

 ## A Raycasting-Based 3D Game

 - This is a landing page for the 3D_Shooter Project.

 ## LICENCE
 - This project is licensed under the MIT License.
-See the <LICENCE></LICENCE> file for details.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Contact 🎉